 What Is a METS Test?

 The METS evaluation is also called a stress test.
 During this test, a patient exercises—often on a treadmill or an exercise bike—and medical professionals determine if the coronary arteries that move blood to and from the heart are blocked by plaques or fatty deposits.
 Doctors look for 70 percent or more blockage.
 The METS test also assesses how well your heart is functioning and getting oxygen.
-If you become tired or dizzy while performing this exercise, the VA will likely give you a higher rating.
 Generally, it takes additional testing to confirm that you have ischemic heart disease and to determine the severity of the condition.

-Typically, both veterans and civilians are required to take a METS test as a way of providing medical evidence of their condition.
-Here is a brief look at the requirements for each:
+Typically disability applicants required to take a METS test as a way of providing medical evidence of their condition.
+Here is a brief look at the requirements

-To qualify for SS disability if you have ischemic heart disease, you must meet the requirements defined by the SSA or prove that your heart condition has negatively impacted your ability to work or perform activities that require you to exert yourself.
-One of the SS requirements is that your stress test show abnormal results, approximately 5 METS or less.
+To qualify for Social Security disability if you have ischemic heart disease, you must meet the requirements defined by the SSA or prove that your heart condition has negatively impacted your ability to work or perform activities that require you to exert yourself.
+One of the SSA's requirements is that your stress test shows abnormal results, approximately 5 METS or less.

 We Can Help

-If you’re a veteran diagnosed with ischemic heart disease and want to apply for VA disability, or you’re a civilian who needs SS disability, contact Cuddigan Law at 402-933-5405.
-We’ll schedule an appointment to discuss your eligibility for benefits and how to ensure that your doctor provides the necessary data from your METS test.
+If ischemic heart disease has made it impossible for you to work, contact Cuddigan Law by calling 402-933-5405 or email us at [email protected] .
+We’ll give you a free evaluation of your case, discuss your eligibility for benefits, and offer guidance on how to ensure that your doctor provides the necessary data from your METS test.